 - Offshore Social Media Manager: You may opt to hire a full-time social media manager in-house, but one that is actually working remotely from a lower-cost labour market.
 Countries like the Philippines offer comparable social media talent with excellent English proficiency, while saving up to 75% on labour costs.
 Based on our current rates, the cost of a skilled full-time Social Media Manager working remotely from the Philippines is A$1,450/mo on average.

 Why does an offshore social media manager cost so low?

 In the Philippines, where Kinetic recruits highly-skilled remote professionals, the cost of living is much lower (about 61% lower, on average) as compared to Australia.
 This results in a lower salary structure for Filipino professionals, as compared with local Australian talent.

 Currently, Kinetic has access to more than 4 million candidates through various databases, with close to 500,000 resumes in various fields and industries on hand.

-Kinetic Innovative Staffing has been providing more than 200 Australian companies with professional remote staff, such as social media managers, since 2013.
+Kinetic Innovative Staffing has provided more than 300 Australian companies with professional remote staff, such as social media managers, since 2013.
 Remote staffing can provide Australian businesses with the right talent while experiencing up to 75% savings on labour costs.